kc127/just-dump/README.md

 ### User Story
 * User should be able to search for a bathroom using the search bar.
+* User should be able to mark a location once they use a restroom at that location.
-* User should be able to
+* User should be able to click on a marker and leave a feedback once they use a public restroom at a specific location

 ### Project Setup
 * After cloning this repo, run ```npm install``` from within the root directory of this project.